|

 (1) Salvation can

-be supposedly obtained by the efforts (works, performance, rituals,
+supposedly be obtained by the efforts (works, performance, rituals,

 merit, etc.) of an individual or a group, which of